javihernandez/cas/README.md

 ### Public Authentication

 The authentication is performed by a user possessing an `CAS_API_KEY` issued by the Community Attestation Service.
 But there are situations in which an anonymous authentication is needed: for example the authentication is performed by a GitHub action in an Open Source repository.
-For such scenarios, a public authentication is possible, where the authentication process does not need an `CAS_API_KEY` - nevetheless the `SIGNER_ID` has to be defined.
+For such scenarios, a public authentication is possible, where the authentication process does not need an `CAS_API_KEY` - nevertheless the `SIGNER_ID` has to be defined.
 Example:

 ```